emerald/TEmPLE/docs/syntax/classical.rst

 .. _S: https://en.wikipedia.org/wiki/S_(programming_language)

 An Emerald program is a sequence of constant declarations.
 These constants are initialized in the order that they appear in.
-This initialization constitutes the execution of an Emerald program.
-As such, there is no "main" method (e.g., as you would expect in C, C#, or Java).
+There is no "main method" as such (as you must have in C, C#, Java, etc.).
+The in-order initialization of the constants constitutes the entire execution of an Emerald program.

 A constant declaration declares a name to correspond to the evaluation of an expression.
 Optionally, the programmer can also specify the type